liamgreenhill/liamnugent.me/writing/posts/helping-dysfunctional-teams/index.md

 Jen spoke up to say that she was new here and really didn't want to start out like this.
 There was some murmuring in general support.
 I wrapped up that part of the discussion.

-I moved on to say that we were parking the main ticket that had being hanging around everyone's in-tray for 4 weeks.
+I moved on to say that we were parking the main ticket that had been hanging around everyone's in-tray for 4 weeks.

 I explained that I'd be in touch with details of a new task which was to "Decide how to bridge the gap between what the API provides and what we need for this new feature".
 And, as per the process, I would give everyone an individual task to respond with their suggestions in writing.